Modified COVID-19 Marriage License Instructions

 - Submit your completed signed application, payment, a copies of your photo ID, along with any Consent of Parent or Guardian forms if applicable, to the Clerk by courthouse dropbox or mail.

 - After you submit your written application, the Clerk or staff may contact you by telephone concerning your application and may schedule a videoconference during which staff will confirm your identity, place you under oath, and ask you to confirm that the information submitted in your application is true and correct.
 Please advise staff if you cannot participate in a videoconference on your smartphone or computer.

-- It is recommended that the applicant(s) complete and mail the application at least three weeks before the wedding date to allow time for delivery by the US Post Office, and for resolution of any problems the Clerk may have with the application.
+- It is recommended that the applicant(s) complete and mail the application at least four weeks before the wedding date to allow time for delivery by the US Post Office, and for resolution of any problems the Clerk may have with the application.
 Be sure to include a daytime phone number for at least one of the parties, so the Clerk can contact the parties if there are any problems with the application, or if additional information is required.

 - Once the application is processed, the Clerk will mail the marriage license to the applicant.